Backend-Interview-Questions/JavaScript-Interview-Question/List of Questions asked in the interview- for Entire batch  - Sheet1/List of Questions asked in the interview- for Entire batch  - Sheet1.md

 What is REST Api ?
 What does PUT Api actually do ?
 What is difference between PUT Api and PATCH Api ?
+About restApi, Http methods

+apis
+parts of apis
+types of sapi function
+Write get api and delete api
 Make sure the skill set which you are good at is provided in resume.
 If you just know a lil information about the skill which you have learnt Just mention it as familiar